MontclairRobotics/FRC-Programming-Guide/src/Object-Oriented-Programming/course/Classes.md

 ```java
 int x;
 ```
 Initialization is when you assign the variable a value.
-In Java you are not allowed to [access](../../Java-Fundamentals/course/Variables.md#variables) or [change a variable](../../Java-Fundamentals/course/Operators-And-Math.md) before *initalizing* it
+In Java you are not allowed to [access](../../Java-Fundamentals/course/Variables.md#variables) or [change a variable](../../Java-Fundamentals/course/Operators-And-Math.md) before *initializing* it

 Here's an example of variable initialization: